yaronf/I-D/STAR/draft-ietf-acme-star.md

 - Has a short validity, e.g., 24 to 72 hours.
 Note that the exact definition of "short" depends on the use case;
 - Is automatically renewed by the CA for a certain period of time;
-- Is downloadable from a (highly available) public link without requiring any special authorization.
+- Is downloadable from a (highly available) location.

 Other than that, the ACME protocol flows as usual between IdO and CA.
 In particular, IdO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.